ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `false`.

-## restore_replace_external_engines_to_null

-For testing purposes.
-Replaces all external engines to Null to not initiate external connections.

-Default value: `False`

-## restore_replace_external_table_functions_to_null

-For testing purposes.
-Replaces all external table functions to Null to not initiate external connections.

-Default value: `False`

 ## use_hive_partitioning

 When enabled, ClickHouse will detect Hive-style partitioning in path (`/name=value/`) in file-like table engines [File](../../engines/table-engines/special/file.md#hive-style-partitioning)/[S3](../../engines/table-engines/integrations/s3.md#hive-style-partitioning)/[URL](../../engines/table-engines/special/url.md#hive-style-partitioning)/[HDFS](../../engines/table-engines/integrations/hdfs.md#hive-style-partitioning)/[AzureBlobStorage](../../engines/table-engines/integrations/azureBlobStorage.md#hive-style-partitioning) and will allow to use partition columns as virtual columns in the query.
 These virtual columns will have the same names as in the partitioned path, but starting with `_`.